-Construction sites are known to be inherently dangerous, and unfortunately, accidents can and do occur despite strict safety measures.
-If you are hurt in a construction accident, call our construction accident lawyer in Houston at Baumgartner Law Firm for help!
+Construction sites are known to be inherently hazardous, and unfortunately, accidents can and do occur despite the implementation of strict safety measures.
+If you are hurt in a construction accident in Houston, call our construction accident lawyer in Houston at Baumgartner Law Firm for help!

-When construction workers sustain injuries on the job, they may be entitled to compensation through workers’ compensation benefits.
+When a construction worker sustains injuries on the job, they may be entitled to compensation through workers’ compensation benefits.
 However, in some instances, third parties may also be held liable for construction accidents in Texas.

-Most employers on large construction sites carry workers’ compensation insurance, which provides medical benefits and wage replacement for injured employees.
-General contractors and owners often contractually require workers’ compensation coverage by subs.
+Most employers on large construction sites carry workers’ compensation insurance, which provides medical benefits and wage replacement for employees who are injured.
+General contractors and owners often require workers’ compensation coverage from subcontractors by contract.

-Workers’ comp is a no-fault system, meaning that workers generally cannot sue their employers for workplace injuries except for families in wrongful death cases of gross negligence.
+Workers’ compensation is a no-fault system, meaning that workers generally cannot sue their employers for workplace injuries, except in cases of wrongful death resulting from gross negligence.

 While workers’ compensation provides crucial financial support, it may not fully address the extent of the damages suffered by the injured worker.
 Getting a top construction accident attorney is vital early in the process.